WyMark1/CS435-Term-Project/README.md

 /CS435-Term-Project/output to exist

 The Delete.sh will delete the output contents of the output directory so you can run a job

+Inside of RFM is the random forest model you can simpily compile it using the compile command inside of forest.
+You will have to rerun chmod +x *.sh once inside for it to work.
+To run it you shouldn't have to change anything so long as you have the data files in the struture described above.
+The run command will ask for your spark master node and port as well as your hadoop port.
+Then you can choose to Train the model or Test it.
+Training it will still test it but Test won't train.
+You will have to train a model before you can run the test.